How to help a Choking Baby, Child & Adult – a step by step guide

 - Babies and young children can choke on anything that can fit through a loo roll.
 To prevent choking: keep such small objects out of reach, cut up food into very small pieces and supervise children while they’re eating, especially if they’re under five years old.

-- If a child shows signs of choking, stay calm and ask them to cough as doing this, they can often release whatever is stuck themselves.
-If this doesn’t work, follow the steps below to clear a blockage.
+- If a child shows signs of choking, stay calm and ask them to cough as doing this and they can often release whatever is stuck themselves.
+If this doesn’t work then follow the steps below to clear a blockage.

 Bend the child forward, with one hand supporting them on their chest

 · with the other hand and use the flat of your hand to give a firm back blow between the shoulder blades.